JulioLoayzaM/CroissantBot/docs/getting_started/intro.rst

 duplicates.

 .. versionadded:: 2.0.0
-   No need to download them to send them.
+   No need to download them in order to send them.

 Kill messages
 ~~~~~~~~~~~~~

 Sends a message targeting a specified server member.
-Keeps count of
-kills in each server.
+Keeps count of kills in each server.
 Messages not included.

 Livestream status
 ~~~~~~~~~~~~~~~~~